apache/spark/docs/sql-error-conditions.md

 Also note that this is a Jekyll comment and not an HTML comment so that this comment does not show up in the generated HTML to end users. :-)
 {% endcomment %}

+This is a list of error states and conditions that may be returned by Spark SQL.

 {% include_api_gen _generated/error-conditions.html %}